Hardness of busy beaver value BB(15): Fifteen states, two symbols Turing machine

 There are two exceptions to the \Mt state naming rule: there is no state \checkHaltS {\bf b} as our choice of encoding function $E$ meant not needing to consider that case when simulating \checkHalt, and the state \mulTwoGS{\bf extra} which is involved in simulation of both \mulTwoG and \checkHalt.

 \begin{example} \normalfont Here, we highlight 11 of the first 742 configurations of \Mt.
-The example reads from top to bottom, then left to right.
-These configurations correspond represent the simulation (via encoding $E$) of those highlighted in Example~\ref{ex:four}.
+These configurations represent the simulation (via encoding $E$) of those highlighted in Example~\ref{ex:four}.
 For instance, in the second configuration shown we have $bb\;ba\;bb\;ab\;bb\; = E(\#)E(0)E(\#)E(1)E(\#)$ which corresponds to the tape content of the second configuration shown in Example~\ref{ex:four}.
-Simulation comes with a (merely linear) cost in time as here, the first 333 steps of \Mf are simulated in 741 steps in \Mt.
+Simulation comes with a (merely linear) cost in time, as here, the first 333 steps of \Mf are simulated in 741 steps in \Mt.

 \end{example}